 A major breakthrough occurs when Pennycuick meets William Winslow, an American inventor from Chicago, Illinois.
 Winslow has invented an electro-glazing process using thin copper strips and an electrolytic bath; his new method bonds Pennycuick’s tiles into strong, rigid window panels that are both leak-proof and lightweight.

 In Chicago, Pennycuick and Horn found the Radiating Light Company with Winslow as a shareholder.
 Winslow introduces Pennycuick and Horn to a number of prominent Chicago businessmen and investors who buy shares in the new company, including John Meiggs Ewen, a leading building engineer.
 Ewen becomes the chief shareholder and first president of the company, which is renamed the Semi-Prism Glass Company in December 1896.

 Wright also designs a 10-story skyscraper with a façade composed almost entirely of Luxfer prisms.
-(Although the structure was never built, Wright’s drawings of it are considered by some historians to be important precursors of modern architectural design.)
+Although the structure is never built, Wright’s drawings of it are considered by some historians to be important precursors of modern architectural design.